ipni/specs/reader-privacy.md

 Doing that will require significant investment into infrastructure and will be eliminated as a possibility after *Writer's Privacy* upgrade.

 Reader's Privacy is a first step towards fully private content routing protocol.

+Wider security implications are discussed in the IPFS Reader's Privacy specification: TODO link here.
 ​
 ## Related Resources
 ​